JoseRuizAdaCore/ada-spark-rfcs/meta/rfc-improved-generic-instantiations.md

 improvements:

-* Better code sharing/reduced code size: Due to the paradigm of explicit instantiations, it often happens because programmers cannot find duplications easily/because it's hard to share instances because of the structure of the project, that you have several instantiations with the same parameters.
+* Better code sharing/reduced code size: Due to the paradigm of explicit instantiations, it often happens -- because programmers cannot find duplications easily/because it's hard to share instances because of the structure of the project -- that you have several instantiations with the same parameters.

 * Better modularity:
 * Paradigm shift in terms of expressivity: